sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 In 2014, sbt project was handed over to the authors of this document Josh Suereth and Eugene Yokota.

-As we move towards sbt 1.0, we wish to stablize what's already stable and innovate where it matters.
+As we move towards sbt 1.0, we wish to stabilize what's already stable and innovate where it matters.
 There are several levels of stability:

 - conceptual stability
-- source compatibility of the build defnition
+- source compatibility of the build definition
 - binary compatibility of the plugins

 #### Concepts

-Concepturally, sbt has been stable on what it does:
+Conceptually, sbt has been stable on what it does:

 1. incremental compilation that supports Scala
 2. dependency management that's aware of Scala's binary compatibility